Requirements elicitation

 In requirements engineering, requirements elicitation is the practice of researching and discovering the requirements of a system from users, customers, and other stakeholders.
 The practice is also sometimes referred to as "requirement gathering".

 The term elicitation is used in books and research to raise the fact that good requirements cannot just be collected from the customer, as would be indicated by the name requirements gathering.
 Requirements elicitation is non-trivial because you can never be sure you get all requirements from the user and customer by just asking them what the system should do or not do (for Safety and Reliability).
 Requirements elicitation practices include interviews, questionnaires, user observation, workshops, brainstorming, use cases, role playing and prototyping.

-Before requirements can be analyzed, modeled, or specified they must be gathered through an elicitation process.
-Requirements elicitation is a part of the requirements engineering process, usually followed by analysis and specification of the requirements.
+Before requirements can be analyzed, modeled, or specified they must be gathered through an elicitation process, an essential early step in requirements engineering.

 Commonly used elicitation processes are the stakeholder meetings or interviews.
 For example, an important first meeting could be between software engineers and customers where they discuss their perspective of the requirements.

 The requirements elicitation process may appear simple: ask the customer, the users and others what the objectives for the system or product are, what is to be accomplished, how the system or product fits into the needs of business, and finally, how the system or product is to be used on a day-to-day basis.
 However, issues may arise that complicate the process.

 In 1992, Christel and Kang identified problems that indicate the challenges for requirements elicitation: